xanaptdoliveira/Brick-Encoder/README.md

 ![](images/01.gif)
 [<img src="images/videocover1.png" width="100%">](https://vimeo.com/787131355)
+WATCH THE VIDEO

 # Structure of code & Process Video
 **Digital Legos**
 -
 This is the main code we developed.
-It went through several phases and I want to start this one over with functionalities that aid in the type design process.
+We experimented with several drawing modes and went with the first one we created.
+I want to start this one over with functionalities that aid in the type design process (guides, grids, etc.).

 Thank you to all professors that guided us in this direction.
 Digital 2D legos are also cool :)